-Last week, I shared five things entrepreneurs must understand about delegation to be successful, but even after you’ve accepted how important delegation is to build your career and/or your business, you might not be able to do it.
+Recently, I shared five things entrepreneurs must understand about delegation to be successful, but even after you’ve accepted how important delegation to your employees and delegation through outsourcing are to build your career or your business, you might not be able to do it.

-I get it.
-I’ve been there.
-I’m still there on a lot of days.
-Delegating is hard for many of us, but if you don’t delegate, you’ll suffer from too much stress, your company will suffer from missed opportunities, and everyone around you will suffer from your aura of anxiety and unhappiness.
+Delegating is hard for many people, but if you don’t delegate, you’ll suffer from too much stress, your company (or career) will suffer from missed opportunities, and everyone around you will suffer from your anxiety and unhappiness.

 If you think you can do tasks better than anyone else, then you’re going to have to do everything.
 For perfectionists with Type A personalities, giving up control is incredibly difficult.